-In Oklahoma, there are 15 facilities that provide residential substance abuse services to women.
-Of those, six allow women's children to be with them.
+The Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) has 16 facilities that provide residential substance abuse services to women.
+Of those, seven provide residential substance abuse services to women with children, allowing their children to be with them during treatment.
 Most all of these facilities maintain a waiting list on a regular basis.
+There are 32 facilities that provide outpatient substance abuse services as well.